Facebook Pixel

 Teeth Contain Layers All teeth have three layers: enamel, dentin, and pulp.
 The enamel is the outermost layer and is primarily made of calcium phosphate minerals.
 Enamel is the hardest substance in the human body, but it does not grow back once it’s lost.
 Bacteria can form a biofilm called plaque on the surface of teeth and the carboxylic acids produced by these bacteria can wear down your enamel, causing dental caries (cavities) and sensitivity.
 To prevent plaque from building up on the enamel and destroying it, remember to brush at least twice a day with a soft bristled tooth brush, floss every 24 hours to disrupt bacterial colonies, use fluoridated mouthwash, and get a dental cleaning every 6 months or as recommended by your dentist.

 Dentin is the middle layer of the tooth and contains both minerals and tubules leading to the pulp.
 Dentin is nine times softer than enamel.
-Tooth sensitivity can be caused by anything that exposes dentin, such as brushing too hard, eating acidic foods that dissolve enamel, cracking your tooth, or using too much over--the--counter whitening products that wear down enamel.
+Tooth sensitivity can be caused by anything that exposes dentin, such as brushing too hard, eating acidic foods that dissolve enamel, cracking your tooth, or using too much over–the–counter whitening products that wear down enamel.
 If you suffer from tooth sensitivity, call your dentist.

 Pulp is the innermost and softest layer of teeth.
 It contains living tissue (blood and nerves) that descends below the gum line along with dentin.
 If a cavity reaches the pulp, root canal therapy may be necessary to remove the infection and save the tooth.
 If the tooth can’t be saved, it may need to be extracted.